 Olympos is an ancient Lycian city, its ruins lie at the Mediterranean coast of Turkey, in the borders of Antalya province, in a river valley near the coast.
 It was presumably taking its name from nearby 2,375 meters height (7,792 feet) Mount Olympos (or Mount Olympus – Turkish: Tahtalı Dağı, Timber Mountain), one of over twenty mountains with the name Olympos (Olympus) in the Classical world.

-The Lycians were an ancient people who inhabited the area of present day Turkey between the bays of Antalya and Fethiye, known as “Lycia”, a compact, mountainous territory.
-The ancient Greeks knew and admired the Lycians, for the Lycians had solved a problem which baffled the ancient (and even modern) world: how to reconcile free government in the city-state with the needs of a larger political unity.
-The Lycian League (Lukiakou systema in Strabo’s Greek transliterated, a “standing together”) is the first example of a federation in history.
+The Lycians were an ancient people who inhabited the area of present-day Turkey between the bays of Antalya and Fethiye, known as “Lycia”, a compact, mountainous territory.
+The ancient Greeks knew and admired the Lycians, for the Lycians had solved a problem that baffled the ancient (and even modern) world: how to reconcile free government in the city-state with the needs of a larger political unity.
+The Lycian League (Lukiakou systema in Strabo’s Greek transliterated, see notes 1, a “standing together”) is the first example of a federation in history.

 Olympos as a holiday resort

 Olympos was a hippie haven until recently.
 But the completion of a surfaced road from the main highway in summer 2009 means that there are many more people (including families with fussy children, and rowdy and drunk teenagers) heading there compared with only a few years past.

 On summer weekends when hordes of day (and night) trippers pour in, Olympos is sadly not much different from any ordinary resort town now.
 However, when everyone else quits the scene in autumn, Olympos is just as beautiful as it used to be.
 I went there in October and it was quiet, empty, the weather was more bearable, and the sea was beautiful.